Áed na nGall: King by the side of his father 1258-1265

 By 1258 Aed was ruling as king by the side of his father, this as Simm's has pointed out, meant Aed was for all practical purposes also a king.
 During this co-rule with his father he became the effective overlord of Breifne and pursued his own policies as a result.
 He captured Domnall son of Conchobar, held him as hostage but later released and installed him as king in Breifne.
 Its also in this year that he traveled, without his father, to Cáel Uisce with Tadhg O'Briain heir to Thomond and recognized Brian Ua Neill as High King of Ireland, handing over the hostages of Connacht to him to signal this.
-In return Brian ensured all the hostages of the O'Reilly's and O'Rourke's were handed over to Aed, thereby recognizing his control of Breifne This doubled the size of the territory under Aed and Felim's control.
+In return Brian ensured all the hostages of the O'Reillys and O'Rourkes were handed over to Aed, thereby recognizing his control of Breifne This doubled the size of the territory under Aed and Felim's control.
 Soon after Aed and the men of Breifne deposed Domnall, for he had outraged his subjects by killing the chieftain of Tellach Dunchada, and replaced him with Art mac Cathail Ua Ruairc.
 In 1259 Aed married a daughter of Dubhghall mac Ruaidri King of the Hebrides which brought him 160 gallowglass as a dowry.
 He imprisoned Art mac Cathail for an unknown reason and at a meeting arbitrated by Brian Ua Neill, made peace with the former king Domnall and allowed him to resume his kingship.